TigerBSD/TigerBSD/README.md

 With that out of the way, let's get on with it.

-This guide assumes that your Lenovo ThinkPad T520 has a minimum of 8GB RAM, and that it has a single storage drive; an SSD of at least 240GB in size.
+This guide assumes that your Lenovo ThinkPad T520 has a minimum of 8GB RAM, and that it has two storage drives; each an SSD of at least 240GB in size.
-Note that this is different from the factory configuration which has 4GB RAM and a 7200-rpm 500GB HDD.
+Having two SSDs in the T520 is possible thanks to the [Caddy Adapter for T520 found on eBay](http://www.ebay.com/sch/i.html?_nkw=Caddy+Adapter+T520).
+Note that this is quite different from the factory configuration which has 4GB RAM and a 7200-rpm 500GB HDD.
 The assumption of the storage medium being an SSD and not a HDD, in particular, is important, since it will affect choices about how the OS is to treat the drive.
 Things which